mozilla-metrics/grouperfish/docs/batch_system.rst

   the possible parameters from the transform home directory.

-When the algorithm succeeds, it produces these outputs in addition:
+When the transform succeeds, it produces these outputs in addition:

-* ``results.json``
+* ``output/results.json``

   This JSON documents will be visible to the result consumers through the REST interface.
-It should contain all major results that the algorithm generates.
+It should contain all major results that the transform generates.

   The batch system will add a ``meta`` map before storing the result, containing the name of the transform configuration (``transform``), the date